andyjohnson0/HardView2/README.md

 # HardView2

 HardView2 is a simple, low-distraction image viewer.
 I use it to sort pictures before adding them to Lightroom.
-It supports jpeg format pictures only, and the file extension must be `.jpg` or `.jpeg`.

 The name comes from an old Delph-based image viewer called hardview, by Tony Mills.
 I used it for many years before a Windows upgrade finally stopped it working.